kingbootoshi/cloud/README.md

 ![S7_bLThYdqvBzEbyyXJUb_3f419c2882044d539687769758c7b919](https://github.com/user-attachments/assets/b047961a-ba1f-41bd-90dc-c407549a1fb9)

+Cloud acts as the central memory hub for all my AI agents.
 This is a customized mem0 server that uses Neo4j for graph_store and Qdrant for vector_store.

-This acts as the central memory hub for all of your AI agents.
+## TO-DO
+- Create mailbox system for shared communication through all my AI apps

 The mem0 package included in this repo is a modified version of the mem0 package from the [mem0ai](https://github.com/mem0ai/mem0) repo.